Rain or Shine Elasto Painters: 2016–2017 season

 On October 5, Yeng Guiao signed with the NLEX Road Warriors.
 This prompted assistant coach Caloy Garcia to return as the head coach of the team starting next season.
 On October 13, their starting point guard, Lee was traded to Star in exchange for James Yap.
 On the same day, J.R.
 Quiñahan was also traded to GlobalPort in exchange for Jay Washington.
 On October 14, Josan Nimes was traded to Mahindra for a second-round draft pick in 2018.
 The team hired two former PBA players, Jolly Escobar and Matthew Makalintal to be the new assistant coaches of Rain or Shine.

+2021 season

+Former Mahindra head coach Chris Gavina was appointed, replacing Caloy Garcia.
+Garcia was reassigned as an assistant coach, and active consultant.

+2022–23 season

+Return of Yeng Guiao

+In September 2022, Yeng Guiao returns as head coach of the Elasto Painters, replacing Chris Gavina.

+2023–24 season

+In the Philippine Cup, Elasto Painters reached the semifinals, but wereswept by eventual runner-up San Miguel Beermen.